betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 matching the argument, you may not want to compare the entire object against a fixed object, as that may be over-specification.
-Instead, you may need to validate a certain member variable or the result of a certain getter method of the object.
+Instead, you may need to validate a certain member variable or the result of a certain getter strategy of the object.
 You can do this with `Field()` and `Property()`.
 More specifically,

 ```